 Experiencing a low mood and thoughts of worthlessness can be unpleasant and even frightening at times.
 These emotions may arrive after a major life transition, such as a divorce or a job loss.
 They can also be because of financial difficulties or another life stressor.

-And yet, sometimes low self-esteem can also be due to depression — one of the most common mental health conditions in the United States.
+And yet, sometimes low self-esteem can also be due to depression —

 Learning more about the link between depression and feelings of worthlessness may help you work through those negative thoughts.
 It may also help you notice when it may be time to reach out to a mental health professional.